fhoedemakers/PicoSystem_InfoNes/README.md

 - Y + A: Volume up
 - Y + B: Volume down

-> Speaker selection, volume level and brightness setting will be saved, but only when you reset to menu (X + Y, then A) or toggle between games (Y + Left, Y + Right, Y + Up).
+> Speaker selection, volume level and brightness setting will be saved, but only when you reset to the games list menu (X + Y, then A) or toggle between games (Y + Left, Y + Right, Y + Up).
 Powering-off the device will not save these settings.

 ### In-Game list menu
 - Up/DOWN: Scroll through game list